Health & Safety Policy — Gardeners Wanstead

 All team members must understand their duties.
 Managers are responsible for enforcing this policy, ensuring that risk assessments are completed and that control measures are implemented.
 Staff must follow instructions, use equipment correctly and wear specified personal protective equipment.
 The company promotes a culture of safety where concerns can be reported without fear of reprisal.
 Records of inductions, toolbox talks and training are maintained to demonstrate continuous compliance with the policy and to support improvements to our Wanstead gardeners operations.

-Risk assessment clipboard with garden tools Risk assessment and safe systems of work: each job is assessed before work begins.
+The image depicts a gardener kneeling on soil in a garden, planting a vibrant purple and yellow flowering plant into the earth.
+Surrounding the gardener are various colorful potted flowers, including red, yellow, and pink blooms, arranged on the ground and in containers, emphasizing a well-maintained garden space.
+In the background, a weathered wooden fence provides a boundary, with tools such as a watering can and a yellow daffodil in a vase on a garden table or shelf, indicating ongoing gardening activity.
+The scene is outdoors, with natural daylight highlighting the lush greenery of the plants and the rich brown soil.
+The gardener's hands are actively involved in the planting process, and the overall environment suggests careful garden care typical of professional gardening services in Wanstead, with attention to plant variety, garden layout, and outdoor maintenance.
+Risk assessment and safe systems of work: each job is assessed before work begins.
 Written risk assessments identify hazards such as powered equipment, pesticides, manual handling, working at heights and working near roads or public thoroughfares.
 Control measures are implemented using a hierarchy of controls: elimination, substitution, engineering controls, administrative controls and personal protective equipment.
 Garden maintenance Wanstead crews must follow the documented safe system of work and confirm that all necessary permits and client instructions are in place prior to starting any task.

 Training, competence and supervision